-In 2013 he started to develop the electric drive for BMWi as head of predevelopment and system design.
-Since end of 2017 he has been taking care of the standardization of charging systems as well.
+BMW head of predevelopment and system design.
+Further, he takes care of the standardization of charging systems.

 Axel Willikens (Daimler AG)

-Axel Willikens is Senior Manager Charging at Daimler AG, being responsible for charging connectors, systems and equipment for AC, DC and inductive charging.
+Senior Manager Charging at Daimler AG, responsible for charging connectors, systems and equipment for AC, DC and inductive charging.

-He has more than 32 years of experience in the areas of wiring harness, HV/LV contacting, power distribution, telematics, EE-HW technology & quality, as well as in advanced technology development for power electronics.
-Last but not least, Mr. Willikens was project leader at Toll Collect Germany and worked in a program for optimization of material cost.
+Axel Willikens has more than 32 years of experience in the areas of wiring harness, HV/LV contacting, power distribution, telematics, EE-HW technology & quality, as well as in advanced technology development for power electronics.
+Further, he was project leader at Toll Collect Germany and worked in a program for optimization of material cost.
 Axel Willikens has a degree in Electrical Engineering.

 Thomas Eberz (Ford-Werke GmbH)

-Thomas Eberz is in charge of different funtions within Engineering Sign Off and Physical Prototype Engineering.
+Manager in various positions within Engineering Sign Off and Physical Prototype Engineering at Ford-Werke GmbH.

-Thomas Eberz joined Ford of Europe in 2002 and held a number of positions within Vehicle Engineering and Vehicle Testing.
-During this time, Thomas was responsible for the development of customer requirements and vehicle attributes, the associated verification and quality assurance.
-Before joining Ford, Thomas worked as a Project engineer for Advanced Driver Assistant Systems at the Continental AG.
-He earned a degree in Mechanical Engineering and a Dr.-Ing. for his work on Vehicle Aerodynamics from the University of Siegen.
+Thomas Eberz joined Ford Europe in 2002 and has held a number of positions within Vehicle Engineering and Vehicle Testing since then.
+During this time, he was responsible for the development of customer requirements and vehicle attributes, the associated verification and quality assurance.
+Before joining Ford, Thomas Eberz worked as a Project engineer for Advanced Driver Assistant Systems at the Continental AG.
+He obtained a degree in Mechanical Engineering and a Dr.-Ing. for his work on Vehicle Aerodynamics at the University of Siegen.